Learning to be a resilient leader: 8 resilient steps you can take today

 4. Don’t be afraid to ask for help

-Resilient leaders are expected to take the lead.
+Leaders are expected to take the lead.

 When you ignore that you need assistance, you open the gauntlet for errors.
 And questions arise about your competence.